 2. Develop and Commit to a Data Strategy

-Anyone can say their company prioritizes data, and many executives believe they’re companies are data-drive.
+Anyone can say their company prioritizes data, and many executives believe they’re companies are data-driven.
 However, the reality is quite different.

 Looking at the Dell Data Maturity Model (DDMM), there are four stages that a company goes through when it comes to developing, implementing, and committing to a data strategy: